Citizen01/open_dayz/README.md

 We also providing an addon interface, allowing other users to contribute their extensions to the main gamemode independendly from others.
 These addons have access to large parts of the gamemode via a simple API layer.

 <h3>MTA:SA</h3>
-We're relying on the Lua scripting interface of the Multi Theft Auto : San Andreas mod, if you haven't played it you can download it from mtasa.com!
+We're relying on the Lua scripting interface of the Multi Theft Auto : San Andreas mod, if you haven't played it you can download it from http://mtasa.com!

 <h3>Important URLs</h3>
-<strong>Mantis Bugtracker:</strong> http://www.open-dayz.tk/mantis/
 <strong>Forum:</strong> http://www.open-dayz.tk/forum/